 December 29, 2022, Israel

 Sometimes we learn more than we think we are learning.
 Sometimes we learn different things than we think we are learning.
-When I was attending Karate College in Virginia I attended every possible lesson.
+When I was attending Karate College in Virginia, I attended every possible lesson.
 I wanted to be exposed to every style of martial art, I wanted to see the approach of different instructors.
 I trained in everything from Point Karate to full contact Mixed Martial Arts and Wrestling.
-I also took a class in stunt work and every a class in martial arts journalism.
+I also took a class in stunt work and even a class in martial arts journalism.

 During the martial arts journalism class, the instructor made a point that stuck with me; the martial arts magazines repeat their themes on the average every six months.
 That means if they did an article about Chinese Kung Fu as practiced by the monks of Shaolin, they could and would do a similar article in six months.
 If they featured an Israeli martial art, they could do the same again, in about six months.
 The reason? the rapid rate of turnover.
 People lose interest in martial arts rather quickly and the enthusiastic reader of today will most likely be gone in half a year.
 He will be replaced by another enthusiastic beginner.